Holiday Marketing Ideas for Small Businesses

 If you close physical doors to the public and broadcast your intent to offer your employees a joyous, restful, and complete Thanksgiving, you can get attention from consumers who value businesses that treat their employees well.

-Several bigger companies have adopted this strategy but the earliest and best example is REI.
+The best example of this tactic has to be REI.
 A reseller of equipment for outdoor sports, they first shut their doors on Black Friday in 2015.
 To announce the closure, REI issued a statement asking employees and customers to use that day to go outside and enjoy nature rather than shop.

-News of this bold step made REI a top news story; a company giving time back to their employees when other retailers were moving Black Friday up into Thursday evening.
+News of this bold step made REI a top news story.
+Imagine that, a company giving time back to their employees at a time when other retailers were moving Black Friday up into Thursday evening.
 Once you have a captivated audience interested because of your statement, you can share the promotions you’ll run the rest of the weekend and beyond.

 Social Media Promotion